 However, a review of the facility Infection Log dated between February 2018 through May 2018 “does not document the follow-up to antibiotic effectiveness or outcomes.”
 As a part of the investigation, the surveyors interviewed the facility Director of Nursing on May 16, 2018, who stated that “I do not track post-antibiotic outcomes” as required by law.

-If your family believes your loved one suffered harm or injuries while living at Aperion Care Marseilles, contact Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
+If your family believes your loved one suffered harm or injuries while living at Aperion Care Marseilles, contact Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
 Our law firm fights aggressively on behalf of LaSalle County victims of mistreatment living in long-term facilities including nursing homes in Marseilles.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Let our skilled attorneys file and resolve your nursing home abuse compensation claim against all those who caused your loved one harm.
 Our years of experience ensure a successful outcome.
 Our attorneys accept every case concerning wrongful death, personal injury and nursing home abuse through a contingency fee agreement.
 This arrangement postpones your need to make a payment for our legal services until after your case is successfully resolved through a negotiated out of court settlement or jury trial award.